-2024-2025 Themed First Year Seminar & Learning Community Options
+2025-2026 Themed First Year Seminar & Learning Community Options

 Applications are accepted each spring for the next fall semester.
 Follow the steps below to join!

-For students who miss the application period for TFYSs and LCs, remaining TFYSs and LCs will be filled on a first-come, first-served basis during Camp War Eagle.
+For students who miss the application period for TFYSs and LCs, the remaining TFYSs and LCs will be filled on a first-come, first-served basis during Camp War Eagle.
 (Note: Cohorts may fill prior to your CWE session and it is encouraged to complete the application prior to attending CWE.)

 ThemeDescription Key WordsTFYS/LCFall Linked Courses (RLC/LC only)Spring Linked Courses (RLC/LC only)Availability

-American Culture & the Horror FilmStephen King writes: “There is art in a horror film when the audience gets more than it gives.
-Not when our fears are milked just to drive us crazy but when an actual [connection] is found between our fantasy and our real fears.”
+when an actual [connection] is found between our fantasy and our real fears.”
 This course introduces a critical vocabulary of cinematic analysis through the exploration of major American horror films.
-Through critical readings and screenings of representative films from horror classics like Night of the Living Dead (1968) to modern day horror like Get Out (2017), we will discover, discuss, and interpret the various strategies through which the art of horror evokes our deepest fantasies and fears regarding cultural and individual vulnerability.
+Through critical readings and screenings of representative films from horror classics like Night of the Living Dead (1968) to modern day horror like Longlegs (2024), we will discover, discuss, and interpret the various strategies through which the art of horror evokes our deepest fantasies and fears regarding cultural and individual vulnerability.
 We will focus both on the cinematic vocabulary and techniques within the genre (its stylistic and formal innovations) and the cultural, sociological, and psychological aspects of the anxiety it evokes (its representation of sexuality, gender, class, race, and other topics) while at the same time laying a solid foundation for success in college.
-By the end of this course, you will be able to produce an elegant and innovative close reading of a horror film (through proper note taking, presentations, and projects) and detail its complex relation to contemporary cultural issues.Horror, Film, CultureTFYSCLOSED
+By the end of this course, you will be able to produce an elegant and innovative close reading of a horror film (through proper note taking, presentations, and projects) and detail its complex relation to contemporary cultural issues.

 CADC: Architecture and DesignThe College of Architecture, Design and Construction's Architecture and Design LC is for incoming students majoring in Pre-Architecture-Summer Design Track, Pre-Industrial Design and Environmental Design.
 Students in the Learning Community will be exposed to different resources and opportunities available to them in the college and will get to meet the faculty and administrators who will support them throughout their undergraduate careers.
-The College of Architecture, Design and Construction embraces the belief that to be successful in their fields. students need to collaborate across disciplines and practice their disciplines in the community through service.
+The College of Architecture, Design and Construction embraces the belief that to be successful in their fields, students need to collaborate across disciplines and practice their disciplines in the community through service.
 They will have the opportunity to do so through services-learning groups within the college.
-The Learning Community will serve to enhance that civic engagement through partnerships and teamwork."Design, Invent, BuildLCPHIL 1020, Intro to Ethics
+The Learning Community will serve to enhance that civic engagement through partnerships and teamwork.Design, Invent, BuildLCPHIL 1020 Intro to Ethics

-ECON 2020, Microeconomics
+ECON 2020 Microeconomics

 PSYC 2010 Introduction to Psychology

-HIST 1120 Technology and Civilization- Pre-INDD only
+HIST 1220 Technology and Civilization - Pre-INDD only

-HIST World History II 1020- for non Pre-INDD majors
+HIST 1020 World History II - for non Pre-INDD majors

 CADC: Building ScienceThe College of Architecture, Design and Construction 's Building Science LC is for incoming students majoring in Building Science.
 Students in the Learning Community will be exposed to different resources and opportunities available to them in the college and will get to meet the faculty and administrators who will support them throughout their undergraduate careers.
 The College of Architecture, Design and Construction embraces the belief that to be successful in their fields, students need to collaborate across disciplines and practice their disciplines in the community through service.
-They will have the opportunity to do so through service learning groups within the college.
+They will have the opportunity to do so through service-learning groups within the college.
 The Leaning Community will serve to enhance that civic engagement through partnerships and teamwork.Design, Invent, BuildLCCOMM 1000 Public Speaking

 ECON 2030 Principles of Macroeconomics